Darling (1965 film): Reception

 Despite receiving many awards at the time of release, the film later developed a mixed reputation.
 In his New Biographical Dictionary of Film entry on Schlesinger, David Thomson writes that the film "deserves a place in every archive to show how rapidly modishness withers.
 Beauty is central to the cinema and Schlesinger seems an unreliable judge of it, over-rating Christie and rarely getting close enough to the action to make a fruitful stylistic bond with it".
 Leonard Maltin's Movie Guide described it as a "trendy, influential '60s film – in flashy form and cynical content".
 Tony Rayns though, in the Time Out Film Guide, is as damning as Thomson.
 For him, the film is a "leaden rehash of ideas from Godard, Antonioni and Bergman", although with nods to the "Royal Court school", which "now looks grotesquely pretentious and out of touch with the realities of the life-styles that it purports to represent."

-On the review aggregator website Rotten Tomatoes, Darling holds an approval rating of 67% from 18 reviews, with an average rating of 7.1/10.
+On the review aggregator website Rotten Tomatoes, Darling holds an approval rating of 73% from 22 reviews, with an average rating of 7.1/10.

 Box office

 The film was a commercial success, grossing $12 million at the worldwide box office against a budget of only £400,000.
 It earned $4 million in theatrical rentals.

 According to Richard Gregson, the film only earned £250,000 in the United Kingdom, but Nat Cohen sold the U.S. rights to Joe E. Levine for $900,000 and made a profit – and the film was more successful in the U.S.

+Filmink argued "…(there’s always a market for such tales if done right because you can vicariously enjoy the high life while being reassured about your own dull existence because the pretty people are unhappy).
+It had Christie’s charisma, lots of sex, and was given tremendous contemporary quality by Schlesinger’s handling."